 Sydney is also home to 14 other best-known wine regions.
 These include Orange, Mudgee, Southern Highland, and the Canberra District wine regions.
 So, how can you avoid a wine tour while you are in Sydney?

 How are you going to decide which wine tour to take first from Sydney?
-Indeed, its the toughest question if this the first time visiting Sydney.
+Indeed, it’s the toughest question if this is the first time visiting Sydney.
 Hence, we have put together a detailed list featuring popular wine regions near Sydney.
-In addition, type of tours available, grape varieties, wineries and more.
+In addition, the type of tours available, grape varieties, wineries, and more.
 So, why are you waiting?
 Discover tips for your wine tasting tour from Sydney.

 Sydney Wine Tours to Hunter Valley

 Hunter Valley is by far the most popular wine region in NSW.
-This makes the first choice of a wine tour from Sydney of wine lovers.
+This makes the first choice of wine tour from Sydney for wine lovers.
 Providing you with the chance to explore everything from the many iconic grape varieties.
-In addition, you can find new blends and finally to the emerging varieties.
-It is the perfect way to experience high quality and very distinctive varieties of wine.
+In addition, you can find new blends and finally to emerging varieties.
+It is the perfect way to experience high-quality and very distinctive varieties of wine.

 Best Hunter Valley wines